raspberrypilearning/3D-scene/en/step_3.md

 --- /task ---

+Below are some examples of **How to …** You can use these if you need a reminder, or to understand blocks in more detail.

 --- task ---
 Add a backdrop of your choice.
 Don't worry too much as you can change it at any time as you develop your idea.